Binge Eating: What it is and how to overcome it, thoughts from a PA Non-Diet Registered Dietician

 emotional reasons (dissociating from how you’re feeling by binge eating, fullness replaces the feeling you don’t want to be experiencing)

-Healthy at Every Size Approach to Binge Eating Disorder Treatment
+Healthy at Every Size Approach to Treating the Eating Disorder Binge Eating

 Eat regularly and eat enough for your body.